cantfindmee/funniesbot/README.md

 # the funnies bot

-the funnies bot is a bot with fake gambling, talking to ai, reporting, warning, kicking and banning people.
+the funnies bot is a bot with fake gambling, talking to ai, reporting, and cats.

 special fuck you's:<br/>
 putin<br/>